smblott-github/chromix/README.md

 ### Client Installation

-The Javascript file (`script/chromix.js`) can be made executable and installed in some suitable directory on your `PATH`.
+The JavaScript file (`script/chromix.js`) can be made executable and installed in some suitable directory on your `PATH`.

 A chromix invocation looks something like: